DiogoCaetanoGarcia/DiogoCaetanoGarcia/README.md

-Associate Professor at the University of Brasília, Gama Campus.
-He holds a bachelor's degree in Electrical Engineering (2006), a master's degree in Electrical Engineering (2007), and a PhD in Electrical Engineering (2012), all from the University of Brasília.
-He has worked on research and development projects with several companies and government agencies, such as Eletrobrás Eletronorte, Hewlett-Packard Brasil, Petrobrás, Samsung Research Brasil, and CENSIPAM.
-He was an electronics maintenance engineer at Eletronorte in 2007 and a professor at the Federal Institute of Brasília (IFB) in 2011.
-He has experience in digital signal processing, focusing primarily on image and video compression, 3D and multiple-view processing, super-resolution, and power quality.
+- 🤓 Associate Professor at the University of Brasília, Gama Campus.
+- 🎓 Holds a bachelor's degree, a master's degree and a PhD in Electrical Engineering (2006, 2007, 2012), all from the University of Brasília.
+- 🛠️ Has worked on research and development projects with several companies and government agencies, such as Eletrobrás Eletronorte, Hewlett-Packard Brasil, Petrobrás, Samsung Research Brasil and CENSIPAM.
+- 🔬 Has experience in digital signal processing, focusing primarily on image and video compression, 3D and multiple-view processing, super-resolution, and power quality.

 <!--# _English_